tmaciejewski/see/README.md

 #### tf-idf ranking

-[tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is a simple ranking algorithm that takes into account only word occurence in a page vs in the whole index.
-To select this algorithm, use `see_rank_tfidf` valua as `rank` option in the app file.
+[tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is a simple ranking algorithm that takes into account only word occurences in a page vs in the whole index.
+To select this algorithm, use `see_rank_tfidf` value as `rank` option in the app file.

 ## see_crawler